civo/docs/content/docs/compute/console-access.md

   <title>How to Enable Console Access on Civo Compute Instances | Civo Documentation</title>
 </head>

-In case you need to access an instance directly for any reason, such as SSH access not working, you can activate an instance's console access to enable you to get back to normal operation.
+In case you need to access an instance directly for any reason, such as SSH access not working, you can activate an instance's out-of-band console access to enable you to get back to normal operation.

 :::danger note
 Your instance must be configured to permit access through username and password to successfully be able to access it using the console.
 Console access to instances is intended as an emergency tool only, and does not allow for copy/paste or other conveniences.